Text consolidated by Valsts valodas centrs (State

 Zone Authority or Free Port Authority for the Conclusion of a

-Contract for the Making of Investments
+Contract for Making Investments

 [3 July 2014; 1 March 2018; 14

-May 2020; 3 March 2022]
+May 2020; 3 March 2022; 29 February 2024]

 1. Name, registration number of the capital company,